 However, if you can take advantage and dedicate a little more time to the experience, there are two intermediate options that adding only 30 minutes or an hour more of navigation will bring you closer to Midtown, so that in two hours or two hours and a half you can see much more closely the Empire State or Rockefeller Center.

 Also, if you open the range to cruises of this length, you can choose to do it day or night, to see lower Manhattan, the Statue of Liberty and Midtown with all its illuminated buildings and bridges.
-For me, it is the best value for money and will allow you to see a large part of the city.
+For me, it is the best value for money and will allow you to see a great part of the city.

 Duration of other boat trips in Manhattan

-In addition to the scenic cruises that skirt the Manhattan waterfront, there are ferry and water cab services or even free-stop boat rides (where you can hop on and off wherever you want) that will get you from one place to another between Brooklyn and Manhattan but will give you equally good views of the city from the water.
+In addition to the scenic cruises along the Manhattan waterfront, there are ferry and water cab services or even free-stop boat rides (where you can hop on and off wherever you want) that will get you from one place to another between Brooklyn and Manhattan but will give you equally good views of the city from the water.

-Check out this article on the New York ferry where I give you some tips on how to use this mode of transportation.
+Check out this article about the New York ferry where I give you some tips on how to use this means of transportation.
 You should also know that to get to the Statue of Liberty you will have to take a ferry from Baterry Park which takes about 30 minutes and is also very cheap.
 It is a good way to jump into the water without wasting too much time and taking advantage of the two experiences in one.